 We are an all-Volunteer run, foster-based organization with no paid Members and no centralized facility.
 We rely 100% on foster homes offered by caring dog lovers within their private homes .
 We have been rescuing small breed dogs in Southern California since 2005 and have been in rescue for over 11 years.

-Owner Surrendered dogs, are occassionally accepted, and are reviewed on a case-by-case basis.
+Owner Surrendered dogs, are occasionally accepted, and are reviewed on a case-by-case basis, and dependent on having a foster home available.
 We believe owning a dog is a life-long commitment, but there are always extenuating circumstances.
-Owner-surrendered dogs have to be spayed or neutered and vaccinated before being accepted by OCPoundHounds to assist with placement.
-A surrender fee is asked in these cases.
 Taking an Owner Surrendered dog means a Shelter Dog has to give his or her life.